-This document was prepared by Westmount Asset Management, LLC (“Westmount”).
+This document was prepared by Westmount Partners, LLC (“Westmount”).
 Westmount is registered as an investment advisor with the U.S. Securities and Exchange Commission.
 Westmount believes the sources used in this document are reliable, but Westmount does not guarantee their accuracy.
 The information contained herein reflects subjective judgments, assumptions, and Westmount’s opinion on the date made and may change without notice.
 Westmount undertakes no obligation to update the contents of this document.
 It is for information purposes only and should not be used or construed as investment, legal or tax advice, nor as an offer to sell or a solicitation of an offer to buy any security.
 No part of this document may be copied in any form, by any means, or redistributed, published, circulated, or commercially exploited in any manner without Westmount’s prior written consent.

 If you have any comments or questions about this video, please contact us at firstname.lastname@example.org.